Norma Plummer: National coach

+Australia

 After several years as coach of the national youth team, and having been rumoured for the head national coach position since the late 1980s, Plummer was the obvious favourite when Jill McIntosh resigned in July 2003, and subsequently took the reins of the national team in late August.
 In her nearly three years as coach for the Australian team, she has retained her prior reputation as a hard coach willing to axe even star players if not performing, and remains widely respected, even with a downturn in the team's fortunes during 2005.

 In June 2006 after the silver medal in March at the Commonwealth Games Norma Plummer led her young team to victory in all Test Match Series in 2006 & 2007 and in November 2007 won the World Championships in Auckland, New Zealand.

 In 2008 Plummer's team Australian Diamonds, had beaten Silver Ferns 53 to 51 at the Horncastle Arena and two years later won a silver medal at the 2010 Commonwealth Games in New Delhi.
 She also coached Australian national team at the 2011 Netball World Championships in Singapore.

-Norma has announced that she will be coaching the West Coast Fever for season 2012.
+Norma has announced that she will be coaching the West Coast Fever for season 2012, where she remained until 2014.

+In the 2013 Australia Day Honours, Plummer was appointed a Member of the Order of Australia (AM), "for significant service to the sport of netball as a coach and representative player."